beratk05/YTSubtitleExtension/README.md

 # YouTube Translator Extension

 A lightweight browser extension that translates YouTube subtitles instantly.
+Useful while language learning.
 Just click on any word in the YouTube closed captions (CC), and it will pop up the English meaning right there on the video!

 ## How to Install (Manual Installation)